Brunno-DaSilva/contact-form-emailJS/README.md

 According to EmailJS's documentation we are using their sendForm() method that takes four parameters

+- EmailJS Service ID
+  - "gmail"
+- EmailJS Template ID
+  - "my-portfolio-contact-page"
+- Element or selector of the form (Class or ID)
+  - .contact-form #contactForm
+- EmailJS User ID
+  - Go to Account >> API Keys
+  - user_blablaOwC88fGfGfahg

 ## ![modern art](./img/sendFormMethod.png)

+This method can take promises and any error can be handled by catch().
+After that set the state to empty strings so you can clear out the form.

 ```
 handleSubmit = (e) => {